MicrosoftDocs/semantic-kernel-docs/semantic-kernel/howto/coreskills.md

 }
 ```

-## Pipelining example with core skillls
+## Chaining example with core skillls

 Using the core `TextSkill` it's easy to transform text by modifying it sequentially: